-A callus is an area of hard, thickened skin that form due to pressure and friction and is the body’s way of making itself tougher.
+A callus is an area of hard, thickened skin that forms due to pressure and friction and is the body’s way of protecting itself from that excessive pressure.
 With feet enduring 6-8 times a person’s body weight with each step it’s no surprise calluses commonly occur on feet.
-Calluses can cause pain and discomfort and if left untreated, can develop into corns.
+Calluses can often cause pain and discomfort.
 This condition is very easily treated by a podiatrist.

 Common Areas Calluses Occur On The Foot

 As previously mentioned, calluses can occur anywhere there is excessive pressure or there is rubbing that causes friction on the skin.
-As a consequence, they frequently appear on the ball of the foot or heel.
+As a consequence, they frequently appear on:

 If you believe that you have a callus on your foot, you should see a podiatrist for advice on treating the condition.
 A podiatrist can treat the callus in the form of sharps debridement which is painless and can bring immediate relief to any pain and discomfort experienced.
 A podiatrist will also be able to provide guidance on managing the condition and in some instances prescribe foot orthotics and footwear advice where appropriate.